Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Compact Feature Model

 \section{Compact Feature Model}

 Photometric classification methods often rely on large feature sets or high-dimensional representations of the light curve.
 While such approaches can achieve high performance, they may reduce interpretability and increase the risk of overfitting to a particular dataset.
-For survey-scale applications it is desirable to construct a compact feature representation that preserves the essential physical information while keeping the model simple and interpretable.
+For survey-scale applications, it is desirable to construct a compact feature representation that preserves the essential physical information while keeping the model simple and interpretable.

 In this work, we use a feature set derived directly from observable properties of the multi-band light curve.
 The features are computed from the flux measurements in the $g$, $r$, $i$, and $z$ bands and describe brightness, color, variability, and temporal evolution.
-Examples of the extracted quantities include peak flux, mean flux, flux dispersion, peak time in each band, color differences between filters, and the total time span of the observed light curve.
+These quantities include peak flux, mean flux, flux dispersion, peak time in each band, color proxies constructed from flux ratios, and the total observational time span of the light curve.
+The compact feature set is summarized in Table~\ref{tab:feature_list}.
+A detailed description of the feature construction, including mathematical definitions, transformations, and implementation details, is provided in Appendix~A and in the associated repository \cite{GargRepo2026}.

-These features are chosen because they correspond to physically meaningful observables.
-Peak flux provides a measure of the luminosity scale, color indices describe the spectral energy distribution, flux variability reflects the light-curve shape, and peak times characterize the temporal evolution of the explosion.
-Using such descriptors allows the classification model to be interpreted in terms of the underlying astrophysical behaviour of the transient.
+The compact feature representation consists of 16 explicitly defined variables spanning brightness, color, variability, and temporal evolution.
+These features were selected from a larger pool of 31 candidate features introduced in \cite{garg2025optimizing}.
+A working set of 30 features was first constructed, after which systematic feature-ablation experiments were used to identify a minimal subset that preserves classification performance.
+Table~\ref{tab:feature_list} lists the final 16 features used in the model, and Appendix~A provides their precise mathematical definitions.